-As previously noted, many direct survivors and secondary survivors attempt to dampen or alter their difficult symptoms or painful memories through self-medication; for example, by using alcohol, drugs, or food.
-Many studies find high correlations between substance use and PTSD.
-While substance use can sometimes temporarily diminish symptoms such as nightmares, panic attacks, depression, and numbing, substance use is also associated with more trauma: violence and accidents are more likely to occur when one or more people are drunk or high.
-Although many trauma treatment programs will not accept people who are actively abusing substances, and many substance abuse treatment programs do not address trauma issues, there is a growing understanding that because of the interrelationships among trauma and substance use, simultaneous treatment is recommended.
-One such joint treatment program has been described in a manual accessible to non-therapists: Seeking Safety: A Treatment Manual for PTSD and Substance Abuse, by Lisa M. Najavits.14
+As previously noted, many survivors attempt to dampen or alter their difficult symptoms or painful memories through self-medication, typically alcohol, drugs, or food.
+Study after study finds high correlations between those who use substances to cope and those suffering from PTSD.
+While substance use can sometimes temporarily diminish symptoms such as nightmares, panic attacks, depression and numbing, substance use is also associated with more trauma: violence and accidents are more likely when one or more people are drunk or high.
+Although many trauma treatment programs will not accept people who are actively abusing substances and many substance abuse treatment programs do not address trauma issues, there is a growing consensus that because of the interrelationships among trauma and substance use, simultaneous treatment is recommended.
+One such joint treatment program has been described in a manual accessible to non-therapists: Seeking